Lingering in a gallery of the Italian Renaissance, National Gallery, Washington, DC

 She was bathed in the sound and motion of yet another homage.

 Loop, 2000, mixed media with sound.
 Jennifer Steinkamp (American born 1958) and Jimmy Johnson.
 The Corcoran (closed in 2014), Washington, DC.

 Venus, a marble copy made by Thomas Hope (1769-1831, British) after Antonio Canova (1757-1822, Italian).
 The Corcoran, Washington DC, 2014.

 ‘Broken hallelujah‘ is Leondard Cohen’s phrase for the complications Sapiens brings to the experience and exercise of love, desire and eroticism.

-In his song, Hallelujah, he is referring to two stories in the Biblical Old Testament: the story of David who coveted the wife of Uriah; and of Samson whose manliness and strength was destroyed by his wife, Delilah, when she cut off his hair.
+In his song, Hallelujah, he is referring to two stories in the Biblical Old Testament: the story of David who coveted the wife of Uriah; and of Samson whose manliness and strength were destroyed by his wife, Delilah, when she cut off his hair.

 Now, I’ve heard there was a secret chord

 That David played, and it pleased the Lord